solidcode79/Unofficial-CS6515-FAQ/README.md

 With that in mind, I will go over things that trip people over ... after the exam 1 grades come out.

-## Common perceptions you MAY find on Ed during courses of the semester or on (now erstwhile) OMSCentral
+## Flawed ideas you MAY find on Ed during courses of the semester or on (now erstwhile) OMSCentral
-Being focus on end goal is very important in this course, and being aware some biased feedback/opinions on the internet is important to understand:
 1. HW and exam aren't related - They are!
 2. This course is not important for the industry - It is!
 3. Leetcoding for this course is not helpful - It is helpful!
-4. Exams should be dropped and the course should be made more 'project centric' - It's a perspective, not the answer though.
+4. Exams should be dropped and the course should be made more 'project centric' - It's a perspective.

 ## Why is this course so exam centric?
 How/Why topics of GA are selected?